 How Many Different Plane Trees are There?

-“Plane tree” is the name given to any of the 6-10 species (opinions vary on the exact number) in the genus Platanus, the only genus in the family Platanaceae.
+“Plane tree” is the name given to any of the six to ten species (opinions vary on the exact number) in the genus Platanus, the only genus in the family Platanaceae.
 Platanus is an ancient genus of flowering trees, with fossils confirming it to be at least 100 million years old.

 Platanus kerrii is native to East Asia, and Platanus orientalis (oriental plane tree) is native to western Asia and southern Europe.
 The remaining species are all native to North America, including: